Welcome to Online Learning!

 Discussions with the teacher and class members will occur on the

-discussion forum and through e-mail.
+discussion board and through e-mail.

 organize course components, such as

 and grades.
 You will be responsible for reading the